As a young lad, I was brought up in the days where everybody in the street on which you lived knew everyone else.

 I am sure many of you reading this column can remember this time very well, often referred to as “The good old days” by the older generations.

 However, times have changed and, unfortunately, there are so many of us today that don’t know who lives on the street, or in some cases, even who lives next door!

 Gone are the days when you would pop next door to catch up on the gossip or your neighbour would pop in to share their copy of the South Wales Evening Post when they’d finished it.

 My grandmother would always make the effort to check on her neighbours and get to know anyone new who moved into the street.

 If she were still around today, they’d nickname her “Google.”

 Keeping in touch with those around you was second nature.
-These were life skills and values that would prove useful for all concerned.

 Wouldn’t it be lovely to see this sense of community make a welcome return?